K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 ## How to use example

 Connect the USB-UART (labeled com port on some boards) to your PC.
 Connect the USB-OTG port to the IC-905.
 Upload precompled firmware per insttructions on the Wiki page (under  construction).
-If you can successfully set up the Expressif ESP-IDF extension in Visual Studio Code then you can build this repositiry lcoally and upload.
+If you can successfully set up the Expressif ESP-IDF extension in Visual Studio Code then you can build this repository lcoally and upload.
 You can use any serial monitor (putty, Arduino, esp-idf) to monitor the debug info on the com port.

 You can also take 2 boards and connect their USB-OTG ports together using a Type C to Type C USB cable.
 On one, designated the 'Device", run the tusb-serial-device example.
 The otehr run this code.
 Ths code is configured to look for 2 possible USB VID and PID (vendor and Product IDs) so wil lconnect with either a radio or a device.
 The VID and PID I used is for the us